danieldegrasse/flexboard-firmware/README.md

 ## Directories
 ### Bringup

-This directory contains bringup tests for the FlexEval (and eventually Flexboard) development kits.
+This directory contains bringup tests for the FlexEval and Flexboard development kits.
 It is intended to verify all on device hardware is functioning correctly.

 ### Boards
-This directory contains board definitions.
-Currently the only definition present is the FlexEval board definition.
+This directory contains board definitions for the FlexEval and Flexboard boards